-Why have I avoided making Asian food, it is probably due to the numerous times I have tried, purchased all the ingredients, then not knowing what to do with the leftover ingredients I have.
+Why have I avoided making Asian food, it is probably due to the numerous times I have tried, purchased all the ingredients, then not knowing what to do with the leftover ingredients I have just thrown them away.
 How many jars of shrimp paste have I thrown out in the past, where I have only used 1 tablespoon out of the jar.

 So after a few years of giving it a go, my refrigerator now has a certain number of Asian ingredients I use regularly.
 I avoid recipes where I will use an ingredient once, then toss out the rest.

 So I came across this salad in a cookbook of mine, and although it has a large number of ingredients, they are mostly fresh ingredients.
 The dressing is a simple one, and I can re use the ingredients in other recipes easily.

 The flavour of this salad is truly amazing.
 It is so light, refreshing.
 Me and my husband can't get enough of it.
 Two out of three of my kids love it to (my 6 year old doesn't as he is currently on a capsicum phobia).

 What I also love is how easy it is to make, while I get the salad ready, my husband BBQ's the pork.
 Simple.

 This recipe I tweaked a bit in the amounts of ingredients used from Julie Goodwin's original recipe.
 I have doubled the amount of salad leaves (I say doubled, but I do not measure, I just completely fill a large salad bowl with salad leaves), and doubled the quantity of the dressing to compensate.
 So if you make it and you want less salad leaves, halve the dressing amount also.
 I only use 1/2 bunch of mint, where she would use 2 bunches.
 Coriander I use only 1 bunch, but you could easily put in the 2 bunches Julie uses.
 So you can add or omit things, but for me I love it the way I make it now.